Why ‘Let Me Know How I Can Help’ Doesn’t Work for Some Introverts

 Why ‘Just Reach Out’ Doesn’t Work for Some Introverts

 “Being there” can be a generous offer to people of all personality types.
-But while many people will leap into your arms as soon as you open them, you shouldn’t expect all introverts to come running.
-Telling an introvert to “just reach out” can be a misguided and ineffective way to support people who may dread activities like calling someone on the phone, meeting up in person, and verbally expressing deep emotions.
+But while many people will leap into your arms as soon as you open them, you shouldn’t expect most introverts to come running.
+Telling an introvert to “just reach out” can be a misguided and ineffective way to support people who dread activities like calling someone on the phone, meeting up in person, and verbally expressing deep emotions.
 Every introvert operates differently, but for many of us, the need for help may be outweighed by the difficulty inherent in reaching out and asking for it.

 I’ve heard many fellow introverts echo this feeling of being overlooked, unsupported, and left out by friends and support groups that use a “reach out” model to support their introverted loved ones.
 In most cases, it’s not because our friends don’t care, but because they don’t know how to.